-Chicago Audubon is pleased to announce that our sister organization, Chicago Bird Collision Monitors (CBCM), will be participating in The Bird House Show, BIRDS I HAVE KNOWN, at the August House Studio located at 2113 West Roscoe in Chicago.
-Opening Reception is Saturday, April 25 from 6:00 to 9:00 p.m.
+April 25 through May 23.
+Chicago Audubon is pleased to announce that our sister organization, the Chicago Bird Collision Monitors (CBCM), will be participating in The Bird House Show, "Birds I Have Known," at the August House Studio located at 2113 West Roscoe in Chicago.
 Bird houses created and donated by CBCM volunteers and friends will be displayed and available for purchase with proceeds benefiting CBCM.
+This is a great opportunity to learn more about CBCM's conservation work and to see a wide variety of creative works.

 The word Birdathon is a combining of the words birdwatching and marathon to describe a friendly sport which originated in England years ago.
 For the past fourteen years, the Chicago Audubon Society has held the Annual Dr. William S. Beecher Birdathon!
 Cup Challenge as one of our major fundraising events.* It involves teams of people competing to see how many different species of birds they can identify within a specified time limit.

-Our annual Eagle Optics Day was held last Saturday at North Park Village Nature Center and a good time was had by all!
+Our annual Eagle Optics Day was held in April at North Park Village Nature Center and a good time was had by all!
 Once again, we thank the Eagle Optics experts for their willingness to answer questions and give guidance about optic equipment of all kinds.
-We thank them for their generous donation of a portion of all sales to Chicago Audubon.
+We thank them for their generous donation to Chicago Audubon of a portion of all sales.

 Feeder Placement for Reducing Window Strikes—Placement of feeders within three feet of a window or more than 30 feet away from a window are the safest positions.
 When feeders are close to a window, a bird leaving the feeder cannot gain enough momentum to do itself harm if it strikes the window.